-Burnaby Environment Week is an annual week-long program of environmentally-themed community activities held in early June.
-Activities are coordinated by City staff and our community partners aim to deliver activities that are family oriented, informative and encourage community participation.
-Burnaby Environment Week’s schedule typically occurs at the same time as Environment Canada’s Canadian Environment Week.
+Burnaby Environment Week is an annual week-long program of environmentally-themed community activities held in early June to coincide with Canadian Environment Week.
+City staff and our community partners aim to deliver activities that are family oriented, informative and encourage community participation.

 SCHEDULE OF EVENTS

 This is a free public event with environmental displays, live blue grass music by 5 on a String, prize draws, face painting and many other activities for kids and 200 free veggie burgers fresh from the BBQ.
 The weekly Burnaby Farmers Market will occur nearby, in the north parking lot.
 Plan to attend both events!
 1/2 hourly prize draws at the Environment Festival will include Farmers Market dollars that can be spent the same day!

 - Secure bicycle parking: as part of the Environmental Festival, a free ‘coat check style’ bicycle valet service will be offered by BEST.
 Upon arrival, just drop off your bike and go and enjoy the festivities and the Farmer’s Market.